asiloisad/pulsar-column-selection/README.md

 ## Installation

-To install `block-selection` search for [block-selection](https://web.pulsar-edit.dev/packages/block-selection) in the Install pane of the Pulsar settings or run `ppm install block-selection`.
+To install `column-selection` search for [column-selection](https://web.pulsar-edit.dev/packages/column-selection) in the Install pane of the Pulsar settings or run `ppm install column-selection`.

-Alternatively, run `ppm install bacadra/pulsar-block-selection` to install a package directly from Github repository.
+Alternatively, run `ppm install bacadra/pulsar-column-selection` to install a package directly from Github repository.

 ## Customize the appearance